Healthy Vegan Greek-inspired Salad loaded with bold flavors and an easy homemade tangy vinaigrette dressing. (Plus a garbanzo bean protein boost!)

 - Make the dressing: mince garlic and add all ingredients to a small bowl.
 Whisk to combine.

 - Roughly chop romaine.
-Slice cucumber, beets, onion.
-Halve/quarter artichokes (and olives and tomatoes if desired).
+Slice cucumber (peeled if desired), beets, and onion.
+Halve/quarter artichoke hearts (and olives and tomatoes if desired).

 - Stir dressing and spoon over the top – it’s strong so start small.
-(Or add your own favorite dressing!)
+(Or simply add your own favorite dressing.)

-And come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
-I love seeing your beautiful recreations.
+Come join The Garden Grazer on Instagram and share a photo if you make or adapt this Vegan Greek Salad!
+I love seeing your beautiful creations.